RohanVDvivedi/BoomPar/README.md

 # BoomPar
 This is a multi threading library in C, built as an abstraction layer over pthread (POSIX threads) library.
+It provides 2 user exported constructs an Executor, that can be either FIXED_THREAD_COUNT_EXECUTOR or a CACHED_THREAD_POOL_EXECUTOR, managing variable number of threads.
+Next it provides is a periodic_job, a construct that allows you to control and manage a job that is meant to run at triggers or in a periodic fashion at fixed (but updatable intervals).

 ### Features
  * job: A wrapper to submit a task to be done, with a promise for completion.